legobeat/l7-devenv/README.md

 For a guided tutorial, see [`GETTING_STARTED_DEBIAN.md`](./GETTING_STARTED_DEBIAN.md).

+> ⚠️ This is under early development and things might still shift around a bit.
+Open an issue if you have any!

 ## Goals
 - Ease-of-use
   - Quick and easy to set up with minimal configuration and sane defaults
   - Easy to maintain and update at your leisure
   - Easily extensible, configurable and customizable
   - Adapted for contribution to MetaMask and LavaMoat codebases
+  - Familiar setup for vscode/vim users
 - Secure
   - Principle-of-least privilege applied
     - Text editor and plugins shouldn't need access to secrets like GitHub tokens